 We absolutely love strawberries here and we get them most often in the summer.
-You know when you really don’t want the oven on that much!
-This is why I started making our no bake strawberry dessert.
-At some point we will break down and get central air, but at the moment our older house just has air conditioners on all the floors.
-The oven makes it harder for them to work!
+You know when you really don't want the oven on that much!
+And that is how I started to make this as a no bake easy dessert.
+Our no bake strawberry blueberry cheesecake is another favorite with fresh berries.

 But now imagine this:

 I have it perfect and was super excited!
 I am taking pictures and not quite sure how I will store it in the fridge after we all get a slice.
 I knew with a crumbly graham cracker crust, I couldn't transfer it.
 So I thought that maybe I would just put the side of the pan back on.
 Then I noticed something.
 The top layers were sliding.
 Yup, they were sliding all over the place and off of every side 🙁

 I was devastated, my perfect masterpiece sliding into a mess!
 So we quickly (with multiple hands) tried putting the springform pan side back on and cleaned up our mess.
 It was by far edible and amazing tasting, just didn't quite hold it's perfect form for long.

 This is because the strawberry layer didn't have anything to thicken it as much as it needed so it didn't hold a perfect shape!